r4dx/aws_autoscaling_example/README.md

 1. Ansible to do Infrastructure as a Code
 2. Creates AWS ec2 instances, manages tagging
+3. Propagates load testing configuration to instances and runs them
+4. Tracks status if load testing complete
-3. Gathers results from each client and returns aggregated table
+5. Gathers results from each client and returns aggregated table

 # Links